curious-containers/curious-containers.github.io/cc-agency.md

 #### GPU Nodes

-If GPUs are available on a node, they can be configured as follows.
+If Nvidia GPUs are available on a node, they can be configured as follows.

 ```yaml
 controller: